vivin/gradle-semantic-build-versioning/README.md

 ## Automatic bumping based on commit messages

 Sometimes you might want to automatically bump your version as part of your continuous-integration process.
 Without this option, you would have to explicitly configure your CI process to use the corresponding `bumpComponent` property value, depending on the version component you want to bump.
 This is because the default behavior of the plugin is to bump the component with least precedence.
-Instead, you can configure the plugin to automatically bump the desired version-component based on the contents of all your commit messages since the nearest-ancestor tags; this essentially means messages from all unreleased ancestor-commits.
+Instead, you can configure the plugin to automatically bump the desired version-component based on the contents of all your commit messages since the nearest ancestor-tags; this essentially means messages from all unreleased ancestor-commits.
 If multiple commit-messages apply, then the component with the highest precedence wins.
-This way you can note in each commit message whether the change is major or minor directly, and this plugin uses that information to calculate the next version number to be used.
+This way you can note in each commit message whether the change is major or minor directly, and this plugin uses that information to calculate the next version-number to be used.

 ### `autobump`

 This option allows you to specify how the build version should be automatically bumped based on the contents of commit messages.
-The full message of each applicable commit-message is checked to see if a match of the specified pattern can be found.
+The full message of each applicable commit-message is checked to see if a match for any of specified pattern can be found.
 Note that in the case of multiple matches, the component with the highest precedence wins.
 This option has the following sub-options:

  - `majorPattern`: If any relevant commit message contains a match for `majorPattern`, the major version will be bumped.
 This has to be a regular expression, and its default value is `~/\[major\]/`, which means `[major]` anywhere in the commit message.
  - `minorPattern`: If any relevant commit message contains a match for `minorPattern`, the minor version will be bumped.
 This has to be a regular expression, and its default value is `~/\[minor\]/`, which means `[minor]` anywhere in the commit message.